 Even with the changes, there are some who would argue that the likes of Anderson and Ashley Young should be in the team anyway and Danny Welbeck will be itching for the chance to get some time on the pitch.

 Even the United double chance is a chunky looking 9/10 (1.90) with Marathon Bet.
-That’s some price given Galatasaray have failed to win either of their last two league games.
+That is some price given Galatasaray have failed to win either of their last two league games.

 United have won 14 of their 18 matches this season and are a squad used to rotation.
 Backing United in the double-chance market is the pick of the bets here.

-Elsewhere, over 2.5 goals could also be of interest if you aren’t so confident in United’s young guns at the back.
+Elsewhere, over 2.5 goals could also be of interest if you are not so confident in United’s young guns at the back.

 But the value bet is to back United to win from behind yet again.

-They didn’t manage it against Norwich on Saturday but the come-from-behind triumph has occurred in eight of their 18 games this season.
+They did not manage it against Norwich on Saturday, but they have won after falling a goal behind in eight of their 18 games this season.

 |United double chance at 9/10 (1.90) with Marathon